-In spite of the preceding panic, Ballos stared about in surprise.
-He was particularly confused by numerous particles that were frozen in the air around them, flecks of dust, pieces which normally swirled so erratically that his eyes could not register their tiny forms.
+Ballos stared about in surprise.
+There were numerous particles frozen in the air around them, flecks of dust which normally swirled so erratically that their eyes could not register their tiny forms.
 Now they stood perfectly frozen in time.

 “What is this?”
 Ballos asked.

-Allurian paused, knowing what it was, but unsure of how to verbalize it.
-Finally he spoke.
+Allurian paused, looking for the right words to explain this.
 “I have claimed this sector.
 It is frozen in time, unable to register any change that I do not allow.”

 “As it was.”

 Ballos could see the end of the alley beyond their bubble of isolation.
-It appeared diffracted, as if viewing it through water or glass.
-Even so he could still make out the dark clouds pooling across the ground there.
+The dark clouds were still pooling across the ground there.

 “So it won’t be able to come in here?”
 Ballos asked.

-“Well I don’t think we’d be able to get out once it was around us!”
+“Well even if we survive, I don’t think we’d be able to get out again!”

 “You’re probably right.”

-Allurian pointed his palms upwards, and their sphere of isolation began to move upwards.
+Allurian pointed his palms upwards, and their sphere began to move upwards.
 No, that wasn’t quite right.
-It wasn’t the sphere moving upwards, rather it seemed like the entire world moved downwards while the sphere alone remained motionless in space.
+It wasn’t the sphere moving upwards, rather it seemed like the entire world moved downwards while their sphere alone remained motionless in space.
 In either case they were now high in the air, far above the encroaching arms of black.

 Allurian next moved his hands to the side, pointing away from the dark wall horizon.
-All the world seemed to slide beneath their feat, rippling past their point.
-Their speed of transfer began to increase.
+All the world seemed to slide beneath them, rippling past their point.
+Their speed began to increase.
 Mile after mile flew by, faster and faster, passing through them at a blur.
 The city, the fields, the river, the trees.

 Ballos barely noticed a mountain far in the distance before it was already upon them.
 He raised his hands to brace for impact, but there was none.
 The mass rippled through them like an intangible wave.
-His consciousness was left perfectly intact in the midst, but for his body it felts as if invisible strands were pulling the rock rapidly through his form.
-In one moment his body was composed of dirt, then it freely flowed to clay, then iron.
-Ballos felt his body was nothing more than a temporary conglomeration of all the materials surrounding him, held together only by his infinite consciousness.
+His consciousness was left perfectly intact in the midst, but his body felt as though invisible strands were pulling the rock rapidly through his form.
+In one moment he was composed of dirt, then of clay, then iron.
+It was as though his body was nothing more than a temporary conglomeration of all the materials surrounding him, held together only by his infinite consciousness.
 Had it always been this way, he wondered, and only now he could perceive it?

-They sprang out of the sloping back of the mountain range the ground continued to race beneath them.
-Faster and faster.
-Mountain range, then valley, then mountain range, then valley.
-And at this speed Ballos saw that they followed in larger and more prolonged intervals, escalating like a chorus.
-At last they came to the Great Arced Plain, which many believed extended on for eternity.
-Indeed, after a few seconds of passing through it Ballos thought it might be true.
-But then it, too, fell behind them, and now they flew over a sea that also seemed to extend for eternity.
+They sprang out of the sloping back of the mountain range and the ground continued to race beneath them.
+Faster and faster they went.
+Another mountain range, then a valley, then mountain range, then valley.
+And at this speed Ballos saw that the landforms followed one another in larger and more prolonged intervals, escalating like a chorus.
+At last they came to the Great Arced Plain, which many believed to extend on for eternity.
+But after a few seconds at this incredible speed it, too, fell behind them, and now they flew over a sea that also seemed to extend for eternity.
 It was the World Sea.

-Allurian turned his focus towards one of those reflections, and as he and Ballos grew closer to that.
+Allurian turned his focus towards one of those reflections, and now he and Ballos grew closer to that.
 As they did so they saw that glint separate into innumerable threads of light.
 And still they pressed nearer, and the beams became larger and larger.
-Now they were weaving between the beams, and those appeared like massive tunnels of burning splendor.
+Now Allurian and Ballos were weaving between the beams, and those appeared like massive tunnels of burning splendor.
 And now, at last, they passed into one of those tunnels and were clothed entirely in its glory.

-Ballos walked about, and as he did so about those points seemed to shimmer, to slide from one shade to another.
+Ballos paced the floor, and as he did so those points seemed to shimmer, to slide from one shade to another.
 He moved to the center of the tunnel and looked at the points head-on.
 They were a collage presenting him a reflection of the last thing this beam of light had bounced off of: the nearby wave of water.

 “Ballos, where are you?”

-“Oh here you are,” Allurian’s voice grew clearer and slowly the man materialized next to Ballos again.
+“Oh here you are,” Allurian’s voice grew clearer and slowly the man materialized next to Ballos.
 “You’re in the future.”